 We’ve gone from being ruled by a land of Walmarts, to a new generation who is being charmed by small mom and pop shops.
 You can go to a bagel shop to get just a bagel, not expecting an array of sandwiches and sodas.
 And nobody minds.
 People don’t need one-size-fits all shopping like they don’t need one-size-fits all magazines anymore.
 They don’t want an article in a magazine on how to make a single gluten-free recipe, in a sea of gluten-filled recipes that cover the rest of the pages, they want a magazine dedicated to it.

 3. You must be more of a giver than a receiver.

 This thought process goes long beyond tapping into the outer reaches of new social networks that pop up.
 I mean sure, there are lots of niche hashtags you could use and find on Instagram to build a magazine audience, but what else is there?
-What discussion forms are out there?
-What trade shows are out there (old hat, but still relevant!)
-How can you find more touch points with your magazine audience both online and in the real world that makes them feel like you’re an important asset in their life?
+What discussion forums are out there?
+What trade shows are out there?
+How can you find more touchpoints with your magazine audience both online and in the real world that makes them feel like you’re an important asset in their life?